jackyzha0/play/dialogue/life-of-a-player.md

 S: For the sake of continuing this conversation, I will restrain from telling you to fuck off.

 Surprise, I get it.
 Systems being dead when fully understood, I can see where you are getting this from.
 But Play?
-Isn’t Play about winning?
+Isn't Play about winning?
 About the lack of surprise actually!
 A master player comes to sit at the table and knows ahead of time they will win.
-Isn’t that the complete absence of surprise?
+Isn't that the complete absence of surprise?

 P: That’s finite Play.
 A cheap version of it.
 It’s almost like comparing taking heroin and playing with puppies.
 What I mean by Play is ~Infinite Play~.